FailAcademy/learning/web-dev-foundation/_slides/week-02/02-css-layout-slides.md

 With elements that have `relative`, `absolute`, or `fixed` position set, we can apply another property called `z-index`.

-The z-index property let's us specify the stacking order of non-static, overlapping elements.
+The z-index property lets us specify the stacking order of non-static, overlapping elements.

 Elements with a higher z-index will appear on top: